AndreaBononi/Intel_Cyclone10LP_systems/basic_system_v1/readme.txt

 -- Four LEDs are turned on/off depending on the status of four switches -- A Nios II processor reads the status of the switches and drives the LEDs according to it -- On-chip RAM used as data and instruction memory
--- A dedicated switch is employed to reset the processor -- An external clock of 10 MHz is provided, but the system works at 100 MHz due to an internal PLL
+-- An external clock of 10 MHz is provided, but the system works at 100 MHz due to an internal PLL -- A dedicated switch is employed to reset the processor and the PLL
 --------------------------------------------------------------------------------------------------------------
 MOST IMPORTANT FILES:
 -- FPGA pin assignment ------------------------- ./pinout.csv